Tommy Biddle, the highest-rated arena polo player in the world, will be competing in this tournament.

 In arena polo there are only three players on a team and in grass polo there are four.
 The game is played in an arena, approximately 300 feet long by 150 feet wide, with walls all around.
 The playing surface is dirt.
 The chukkers (periods of play) are 7.5 minutes long and there are four periods in an arena game.
 The teams switch directions after each period of play.

 Each player has a handicap between 0 and 10.
 The higher a players handicap, the better the player, which is the opposite of a golf handicap.
 The total handicap of the three players on each team is the handicap of the team.
 The term “handicap” is also referred to as goals.
-A 20-Goal Tournament means that the total handicap of each team cannot exceed 20.
+For example, a 23-Goal Tournament means that the total handicap of each team cannot exceed 23.

 What to wear?
 This is one of the most asked questions by spectators.
 Polo is a casual affair at Empire Polo Club, so please wear whatever you feel comfortable in.
 You will see spectators wearing everything from shorts, jeans and flip-flops to sundresses, khakis and button down shirts.
 The Townsend Cup will be held at night, so we suggest you dress warm and bring a jacket.